 Jane Yeh was born in America and educated at Harvard University.
 She holds master’s degrees from the Iowa Writers’ Workshop and Manchester Metropolitan University.
 Her first collection of poems, Marabou (Carcanet, 2005), was shortlisted for the Whitbread, Forward, and Aldeburgh poetry prizes.
 Her latest collection, The Ninjas, was published by Carcanet in 2012.
-She was a judge for the 2013 National Poetry Competition, and has been named a 2014 Next Generation poet by the Poetry Book Society.
+She was a judge for the 2013 National Poetry Competition and was named a Next Generation poet by the Poetry Book Society in 2014.

 Her poems have appeared in The Guardian, The Independent on Sunday, The Nation, Poetry Review, and other journals, as well as in anthologies including The Best British Poetry 2012 and The Forward Book of Poetry 2013 and 2006.
 Currently Lecturer in Creative Writing at the Open University, she also teaches Arvon and Poetry School courses and writes on books, theatre, fashion, and sport for publications such as The Times Literary Supplement, Time Out, and The Village Voice.
 She lives in London.

 Image credit (left): Foul Play.
 Copyright Jing Wei 2011.
 All rights reserved.

 Please see my tweets at https://twitter.com/JaneYeh3 .
 (You don't need to register on Twitter or "follow" me in order to read them, just click on the link above.)